 An initial questionnaire (Appendix 3) could help gather basic information before the start of the CNA, particularly if an external adviser is taking primary responsibility for the exercise.
 This would assist in planning the schedule of meetings needed ahead of arrival in the country.
-However, the questionnaire assumes some knowledge of port State measures and their application, which may not be available in some cases.
-The questionnaire can also be used as a guide for discussion (a checklist of questions) during the CNA exercise, because much of the required information will be used in the CNA report and assessment.
+However, the questionnaire assumes some knowledge of port State measures and their application, which may not always be the case.
+The questionnaire can also be used as a guide for discussion (a checklist of questions) during the CNA exercise, because much of the information required in this will be used in the CNA report and assessment.